 FIREWOOD PROVIDES TERMITES WITH A FOOD SOURCE

 The placement of timber around your property can also increase the risk of termites invading your property.
 Having firewood stored near your home is convenient, but many homeowners place it up against the edges of their homes, which can cause issues.
 When termites discover the stored timber, they’ll begin to feed on it and soon thousands of others will follow.
 The termites will naturally start to search for other food sources, and because the timber is placed up against the property, they’ll soon find an entry point.
 This may be through the wall, through a weep hole, within a crack in the brickwork or concrete slab, or beneath the concrete slab itself.
+Using reputable Pest control pros can help with preventing issues from arising once you purchase the home.

 If you’re storing firewood, make sure it doesn’t come into contact with your walls.
 If you’re storing wooden furniture on your property, also be particularly careful where you place it.
 We’ve seen cases where items have been left in storage and become infested with termites without homeowners even realising it.